Clan Campbell of Cawdor

 Clan Campbell of Cawdor is a highland Scottish clan and a branch of the larger Clan Campbell.
 While the clan is recognised by the Standing Council of Scottish Chiefs, the clan does not have a clan chief recognised by the Standing Council of Scottish Chiefs.
 Also, because the clan does not have a clan chief recognised by the Lord Lyon King of Arms it is considered an armigerous clan.
-The head of the Clan Campbell of Cawdor is the Earl Cawdor, currently held by Colin Campbell.
+The head of the Clan Campbell of Cawdor is the Earl Cawdor, since 1993 Colin Campbell.

 History

 In 1499, Muriel Caddell, daughter and heiress of John Caddell, 7th Thane of Caddell was kidnapped by the Campbells.
 The battle of Daltullich was fought between her uncles and the Campbells, with several deaths, but the child was whisked away to the Campbells castle.